 As an over-planner, I spent a ton of time researching how to move to the UK and how to get settled.
 However, one thing I overlooked was broadband setup.

 Growing up in America, I assumed you could get internet service connected in a matter of days.
 Unfortunately, it took nearly three weeks for them to activate our service in London, even though all of the wiring and equipment was installed!

 Frustrating?
 Yes.
 But it’s simply how the system operates here.

 You’re bound to encounter similar challenges in your new country.
-Having an open mind will make your life as an expat much easier.
+Having an open mind and learning how to cope with culture shock will make your life as an expat much easier.

 There’s a difference between living apart from family and living in completely different country